gdsestimating/three-dxf/README.md

 #### Run Samples
 ```
 > cd sample
-> bower install
+> npm install
+> cd ..
 > npm install -g http-server
 > http-server .
 # use `http-server -c-1 .` to prevent caching
 ```

-After performing the steps above, you can see the example at localhost:8080.
+After performing the steps above, you can see the example at [http://127.0.0.1:8080/sample](http://127.0.0.1:8080/sample).
 You can use the dxf file included in the sample.

-Note that the sample contains some three.js extras for Text support.
-If you wish to view text in DXF files, you will need those extras.

 #### Supported DXF Features